microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="important" data-title="Security">

-> Remember to store secret values in an Azure Key Vault to manage and secure their usage.
+> Remember to store secrets as connection strings and `Api keys` in an Azure Key Vault to manage and secure their access.

 </div>